statisticsnorway/ssb-timeseries/docs/quickstart.md

     }
 }
 ```

+For users in Statistics Norway,

+- `/home/onyxia/work/timeseries/configuration/timeseries_config.json` for working with your own testing and development in **Dapla Lab**.
+- `/buckets/<bucket-name>/konfigurasjon/tidsserier/<name-of-file>` for working with the team's data.
+- `gs://<team>/konfigurasjon/<name-of-file>` for GCP service configuration.

 The easiest way to set the environment variable within a Dapla Lab session is with a cell magic.
 Assuming the configuration file is `/home/onyxia/work/timeseries/configuration/minimal.json`: